 Concrete should be placed into its final position as soon as practicable.
 Extended delays in placing can lead to a significant loss of consistence with time making it impossible to place with satisfactory compaction.
 Where there is an extended delay between the placement of one layer of concrete and the following layer then there may be a cold joint between layers.
 For this to occur the delay should be sufficient for the lower layer to develop an initial set or harden.
 The time for this to occur depends on the concrete temperature, cement type, mix proportions, the use of admixtures with set retarding properties and consistence of the concrete.

-BS 8500-2 requires concrete to be delivered "within 2 h after the time of loading where transported in truck mixers or agitators or within 1 h after the time of loading where non-agitating equipment is used, unless a shorter time is specified or a longer time permitted by the specifier.
-These limits are sufficient for normal UK temperatures."
+BS 8500-2: 2015 +A2:2019 clause 14.2 requires concrete to be delivered within 2 hours after the time of loading where transported in truck mixers or agitators or within 1 hour after the time of loading where non-agitating equipment is used, unless a shorter time is specified or a longer time permitted by the specifier.
+These limits are sufficient for normal UK temperatures.